machine-learning-apps/gke-argo/README.md

 ## This Action Submits Workflows To [Argo](https://argoproj.github.io/) Running on [GKE](https://cloud.google.com/kubernetes-engine/)

+For a cloud-agnostic version of this action, look [here](https://github.com/machine-learning-apps/actions-argo)

 The purpose of this action is to allow automatic testing of [Argo Workflows](https://argoproj.github.io/argo) from GitHub for Kubernetes cluster running on GCP.

 This action is a mechanism you can leverage to accomplish [CI/CD of Machine Learning](https://blog.paperspace.com/ci-cd-for-machine-learning-ai/).
 This Action facilitates instantiating model training runs on the compute of your choice running on K8s, specifically on [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/).